wannadiexd/silkymouse-fabric/README.md

 Don't use this on a server that does not allow AFK farming.
 It is detectable, and I'm not planning on making it undetectable.
+Currently works with Minecraft 1.21.x.
+Please let me know which other versions you would like to see supported.

 ## How to use